bitcoin

 The fallout has been sharp.
 From its $32 debut, shares plunged over 80% to $6.01, reflecting investor exit after the pivot and user drop.
 Trading volume surged following the announcements, worsening the decline.
 Early investors now face steep paper losses, adding momentum to the class-action push.

-This echoes post-IPO struggles seen across crypto, including Coinbase, though Gemini’s reversal stands out for its scale.
+This echoes post-IPO struggles seen across crypto, including Coinbase, though the reversal of the Gemini exchange stands out for its scale.

 This lawsuit highlights the risks of unclear disclosures, with its next moves set to decide investor trust and future growth.